gisumd/COVID-19-API-Documentation/docs/requests/country_region_list.md

 }
 ```

-To retrive the list of available regions:
+To retrieve the list of available regions:

 `https://covidmap.umd.edu/api/region`